aRod209/pytorch-for-deep-learning/README.md

 ### Exercise Notebook:

-This exercise basically rehashed most of what was done in lecure.
+This exercise basically rehashed most of what was done in lecture.
 I downloaded the same dataset from lecture, created a transform that reshaped the images to 64x64, loaded the image data using `ImageFolder`, and created `DataLoader`s.
 I then recreated the TinyVGG model for the [CNN Explainer](https://poloclub.github.io/cnn-explainer/) website.
 Training and testing functions were created as in lecture.
 I then trained the model for 5, then 20, and then 50 epochs.

 ![Five epochs results][exercise_04_00]